Surgeon General Jerome Adams may be the nicest guy in the Trump administration. But is that what America needs right now?

 “Yes, it does make things hard in a political world like Washington, D.C.,” Adams says in one of a series of interviews.
 “Nice gets you into trouble.
 Nice means that you trust people.
 That you don’t automatically have that guard up that sometimes you need to have in this political world.”

 The test now for the surgeon general, and by extension for his patient — the United States of America — is whether nice will work.
 Can a nice guy wrangle and guide a confused and angry nation?
 Should America’s Doctor wag a finger, scare us into submission?
-Issue orders.
-Doctors’ orders.
-Or does this worried nation need a light touch in the midst of this dangerous pandemic.
+Issue orders?
+Doctors’ orders?
+Or does this worried nation need a light touch in the midst of this dangerous pandemic?

 Adams came to Washington three years ago to tackle another problem — the raging opioid crisis — by drawing from a painful personal history with a brother who has struggled with substance abuse.
 Yet he has been thrust into the role of the pandemic surgeon general.

-His is not the commanding voice of authority from on high that a surgeon general, such as the bearded and wise elder C. Everett Koop.
+His is not the commanding voice of authority from on high such as that of the bearded and wise elder surgeon general, C. Everett Koop.
 The 45-year-old Adams, instead, wants to gently coax the country to safety and good health.

 Stung by controversies he didn’t expect, he’s engaging in a reset of the public-facing, and most essential, part of his job.
 Shifting his focus away from the glare that accompanies appearances with the president, and the perilous turf of national television.
 In both forums, his choice of words — and the way they’ve been interpreted — have sometimes blown up on him.